kframework/matching-logic-prover/prover/strategies/knaster-tarski.md

 Next, duplicate constraints are removed using the ad-hoc rule below until the implication context has no constraints.

-Finally, we use matching on the no universal quantifiers case to collapse the context.

 ```k
   rule <claim> \implies(\and( sep ( \forall { UNIVs }
                                     implicationContext( \and(sep(#hole, CTXLHS:Patterns), CTXLCONSTRAINTS) , _)